 - The percentage of trucks involved in fatal accidents based on miles traveled also increased by 6 percent that year.

 - 2016 reported over 145,000 people who suffered serious injuries in trucks—a figure higher than 2015’s.

 Truck Accident Cause Statistics

 Other factors may also contribute to any of these accident types.
 Drivers occasionally find themselves distracted to pay proper attention while driving.
 Truck drivers and other drivers may be driving fatigued, under the influence of drugs and/or alcohol, or fail to follow the rules of the road.
-Any of these causes can have an impact on the statistics of truck accidents.
+Any of these causes can have an impact on the statistics of accidents with trucks.
 The Federal Motor Carrier Safety Association notes that of its sample:

 - 29 percent of accidents involved problems with the truck’s brakes system.